 Special Olympics Utah

-The mission of Special Olympics Utah is to provide year-round sports training and competition in a variety of Olympic-type sports for children and adults with intellectual disabilities, giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy and participate in a sharing of gifts and skills with their families, other Special Olympics athletes and the community.
+The mission of Special Olympics Utah is to provide year-round sports training and competition in a variety of Olympic-type sports for children and adults with intellectual disabilities, giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy, and participate in a sharing of gifts, skills and friendship with their families, other Special Olympics athletes and the community.

 Volunteer the Day of the Event

-Annually Special Olympics Utah holds roughly 9 Area competitions, Winter Games and a variety of fund/fun raising activities in the North Area.
-These events are supported by day-of volunteers who serve as time keepers, score keepers, awards presenters, and more!
+Annually Special Olympics Utah holds roughly 5 Area competitions and a variety of fund/fun raising activities in the North Area.
+These events are supported by day-of volunteers who serve as timekeepers, scorekeepers, awards presenters, and more!
 Volunteering at these events is a fun opportunity to make a difference with your friends and support events in your community.
-Statewide, roughly 50 Area events and five State-level competitions are held annually – for those students who commute from outside Ogden, there may be a program in your home community.
-To volunteer, contact SOUT at firstname.lastname@example.org for upcoming events.
+State wide, roughly 25 Area events and 2 State-level competitions are held annually-- for those students who commute from outside Ogden, there may be a program in your home community.
+To volunteer, contact SOUT at firstname.lastname@example.org or visit us at www.sout.org for upcoming events.

 Join the Community Engaged Leaders Program